splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``SIGNALFX_RECORDED_VALUE_MAX_LENGTH``
      - Maximum length of the value of an attribute.
 Values longer than this value are truncated.
 Values are discarded entirely when set to ``0``, and ignored when set to a negative value.
 The default value is ``12000``.
    * - ``SIGNALFX_DISABLED_INTEGRATIONS``
-     - Comma-separated list of library instrumentations you want to disable.
+     - Comma-separated list of library instrumentations you want to deactivate.
 Each value must match an internal instrumentation ID.
 See :ref:`supported-dotnet-libraries` for a list of integration identifiers.
    * - ``SIGNALFX_TRACE_{0}_ENABLED``
      - Activates or deactivates a specific instrumentation library.
 For example, to deactivate the Kafka instrumentation, set ``SIGNALFX_TRACE_Kafka_ENABLED`` to ``false``.
 The value must match an internal instrumentation ID.
 See :ref:`supported-dotnet-libraries` for a list of integration identifiers.